Your Travel Guide To Pigeon Forge, Tennessee

 Frizzle Chicken Pancake Coop

-Open from 7:30 AM to 2 PM daily, come enjoy the singing chickens and the best breakfast around.
+Open from 7:30 AM to 2 PM daily, enjoy the singing chickens, and the best breakfast around.

-Local Goat is a new American restaurant with a scratch made kitchen specializing in locally-sourced and sustainable menu items.
+Local Goat is an American restaurant with a scratch-made kitchen specializing in locally-sourced and sustainable menu items.
 Start your meal with the Cheese Fondue (soft pretzels, French bread, Granny Smith apples, and warm beer cheese dip) and a craft beer, cocktail, or fine wine from the Local Goat’s extensive selection.

-Be sure to check out the artwork on the walls; they are made by local artists and craftsman.
+Be sure to check out the artwork on the walls; local artists and artisans make them.
 The Local Goat also accepts reservations.